Conditioning of Random Block Subdictionaries with Applications to Block-Sparse Recovery and Regression: Introduction

-Our first main contribution in this regard is a generalization of \cite{Tropp.ACHA2008,TroppCRAS} that establishes that \emph{most block subdictionaries} of $\Phi$ having unit $\ell_2$-norm columns are guaranteed to be well conditioned with the number of \emph{blocks} in the subdictionary proportional to $r/(\|\Phi\|^2_2 \log{p})$ provided that $\Phi$ satisfies a polynomial-time verifiable condition that we term the \emph{block incoherence condition}.
-In particular, these results also imply that if $\Phi$ is a unit norm tight frame then it can be explicitly verified that most \emph{block subdictionaries} of $\Phi$ of dimension $n \times O(n/\log{p})$ are well conditioned.
+Our first main contribution in this regard is a generalization of \cite{Tropp.ACHA2008,TroppCRAS} that establishes that \emph{most block subdictionaries} of $\Phi$ having unit $\ell_2$-norm columns are guaranteed to be well conditioned with the number of \emph{blocks} in the subdictionary proportional to $\min \{1/(\overline{\mu}_B^2 \log{p}), r/(\|\Phi\|^2_2 \log{p})\}$ provided that $\Phi$ satisfies a polynomial-time verifiable condition that we term the \emph{block incoherence condition}.
+Here, $\overline{\mu}_B$ denotes the quadratic-mean block coherence of the dictionary $\Phi$, which will be formally defined later.
+In particular, these results also imply that if $\Phi$ is a unit norm tight frame with $\overline{\mu}_B = O(\sqrt{\frac{m}{n}})$ then it can be explicitly verified that most \emph{block subdictionaries} of $\Phi$ of dimension $n \times O(n/\log{p})$ are well conditioned.

 While our ability to guarantee that most block subdictionaries of a dictionary that satisfies the block incoherence condition are well conditioned makes us optimistic about the use of such dictionaries in inference problems, there remains an analytical gap in going from conditioning of block subdictionaries to performance of inference tasks.
 Our second main contribution in this regard is the application of results concerning the conditioning of block subdictionaries to provide tighter verifiable conditions for average-case block-sparse recovery (i.e., obtaining $\beta$ from $y=\Phi\beta$ with $\beta$ being block sparse) and average-case block-sparse regression (i.e., estimating $\Phi \beta$ from $y=\Phi\beta + \text{noise}$ with $\beta$ being block sparse).